 Hugo Boss Prize

-Established by the Guggenheim Museum in 1996, the Hugo Boss Prize is awarded every other year to an artist, or group of artists, working in any medium, anywhere in the world.
-One of the most renowned awards, it honors outstanding achievement in contemporary art and artists whose practices are among the most innovative and influential of our time.
+Established by the Guggenheim Museum, New York in 1996, the Hugo Boss Prize is awarded every other year to an artist, or group of artists, working in any medium, anywhere in the world.
+One of the most renowned global art awards, it honors outstanding achievement in contemporary art and artists whose practices are among the most innovative and influential of our time.

 The nominees of the 2018 edition are Bouchra Khalili, Simone Leigh, Teresa Margolles, Emeka Ogboh, Frances Stark, and Wu Tsang.
-The winner, Simone Leigh, was announced on October 19.
+The winner, Simone Leigh, was announced on October 19 in a special ceremony.

 Featured image: Images of artwork from the six Hugo Boss Prize 2018 nominees

 Established in 2000 by longtime Whitney trustee Melva Bucksbaum and her family, the Bucksbaum Award is given every two years in recognition of an artist, chosen from those included in the Whitney Biennial, whose work demonstrates a singular combination of talent and imagination.
 Winners receive a grant of $100,000 and an invitation to present an arts exhibition at the Whitney.
 The recipient of the ninth Bucksbaum Award was Chicago-based artist Pope.L.